Start date

 You may be admitted to the M.Arch course with accreditation for prior learning (APL) and/or accreditation for prior experiential learning (APEL).

 If your first language is not English, you will need to meet the minimum requirements of an English Language qualification.
 The minimum for IELTS is 6.0 overall with no element lower than 5.5, (a minimum of TOEFL 550 (Computer Based Toefl 213) score) or equivalent.
-Read more about the University’s entry requirements for students outside of the UK on our Where are you from information pages.
+Read more about the University’s entry requirements for students outside of the UK on our International Entry Requirements page.

 What can I research?